pulumi/docs/pulumi-hugo/themes/default/content/blog/esc-env-run-aws/index.md

 meta_image: "meta.png"
 ---

 The `esc run` command of [Pulumi ESC (Environments, Secrets, and Configuration)](https://www.pulumi.com/product/esc/) is your trusty sidekick in the relentless battle against one of the cloud realm's most notorious villains: credential mismanagement.
-Whether you’re a seasoned developer or just stepping into the cloud realm, you’ve likely encountered the frustrating, time-consuming error messages like "Invalid credentials" when your tokens or access keys go astray.
+Whether you’re a seasoned developer or just stepping into the cloud, you’ve likely encountered the frustrating, time-consuming error messages like "Invalid credentials" when your tokens or access keys go astray.
 It’s a common narrative that can halt progress in its tracks.
 But, this is an area where `esc run` really shines.

 <!--more-->